jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 .. figure:: ./images/IGV_window.png
    :figclass: align-left

 *Figure 19.
-Visualization of the main window of IGV showing data from The Cancer Genome Atlas.
+Visualisation of the main window of IGV showing data from The Cancer Genome Atlas.
 1 - IGV toolbar to access commonly used features; 2 - red box indicates the portion of the chromosome that is displayed; 3 - the ruler reflects the visible part of the chromosome; 4 - data is shown in horizontal rows called tracks; 5 - gene features; 6 - track names; 7 - optional attribute panel represented as coloured blocks.*

 Usage